kleene-project/docs/run/jail-parameters.md

 containers.
 For instance, the `exec.[pre|post]start` and `exec.[pre|post]stop` parameters enable custom commands to be run during container creation and removal, and is also used by Kleene in some cases.
-Furthermore, usering jail parameters it is possible to fine-tune which ressource can be accessed by the container.
+Furthermore, usering jail parameters it is possible to fine-tune which resource can be accessed by the container.

 However, the list of parameters and ways to configure a jail/container is out of